 Lake Katwe Salt Mines

 The salt mines of Lake Katwe have provided salt to the region for centuries.
-As has been for ages, the salt is extracted manually with hands.
-One of the activities on the safari in Queen Elizabeth National Park is taking a tour of the salt mines and interact with the mining community.
+As has been done for ages, the salt is extracted manually with hands.
+One of the activities on the safari in Queen Elizabeth National Park is taking a tour of the salt mines and interacting with the mining community.

 Watching Tree Climbing Lions in Ishasha